Otto’s note to Rhaenyra in House of the Dragon explained – and where fans last saw it

-House of the Dragon finale: Otto’s note to Rhaenyra, explained – and where viewers have seen it before
+Otto’s note to Rhaenyra in House of the Dragon finale, explained – and where viewers have seen it before

 Spoilers for ‘House of the Dragon’ season finale below!